solarium

 Behind the Glow

-Six years before the Heliometer’s public debut, Nikolai was present at the Vesper Gate, alongside Proctor Harald Brandt and statesman Leopold Lang.
-The latter two were conducting a closed-session summit to negotiate expanded food quotas for the Pitbound in exchange for deeper Umbra mining rights.
+Six years before the Heliometer’s public debut, Nikolai was present at the Vesper Gate alongside Proctor Harald Brandt and Pitbound statesman Leopold Lang.
+The latter two were conducting a closed-session summit to negotiate expanded food quotas for Refugium in exchange for Blackstar mining rights.

-The blast was sudden — non-thermal, non-ballistic, and entirely localized.
+The eruption was sudden — non-thermal, non-ballistic, and entirely localized.
 Nikolai’s later journal notes describe a temporal lurch, followed by a moment of refracted perception:

 Nikolai survived, though severely injured.
-Brandt barely escaped unscathed.
-Lang was left behind — and executed by Mordiger in the resulting chaos.
+Harald Brandt barely escaped unscathed.
+Leopold Lang was left behind — and executed by Erik Mordiger and his Raptor gang in the resulting chaos.

-To Nikolai, it wasn’t an explosion.
-It was a thread within a web — a spontaneous entanglement triggered by either Blackstar overexposure or hidden Veilcraft magic.
-The data gathered that day formed the theoretical basis for his earliest Heliometer schematics.
+To Nikolai, it was not an explosion.
+It was a thread within time’s web snapping.
+The data gathered in those seconds formed the theoretical basis for his earliest Heliometer schematics.

 He would later call it the Kiss of Spiderweaver:

-A moment where time didn’t break, but split into threads.
+A moment where time didn’t break, but split into a pattern.

 Enter Umbra

-Whether for negotiation, leverage, or something darker remains unknown.
+Whether this is diplomacy, leverage, or something more damning, remains unclear.

 And time, once borrowed, must always be paid back.